xbili/xbili.github.io/_posts/2017-08-12-thoughts-on-on-the-spectrum-of-abstraction.md

 ---
 layout: post
-title: Thoughts On: On the Spectrum of Abstraction
+title: "Thoughts On: On the Spectrum of Abstraction"
 description: >
     I came across this talk from React Europe Conference 2016 online and was particularly enlightened by some of the great points mentioned by Cheng Lou.